NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/google-cloud/index.md

 ### Create a report based on the Insights Template

-To create a report for your log data based on the Cloudflare template:
+To create a report for your log data based on the Khulnasoft template:

-1. In Data Studio, open the Cloudflare [template](https://datastudio.google.com/u/0/reporting/1ez3m7Yf8AZLfM6aYRjfgF0pPpRvOwhTh/page/mAzI/preview) and click **Use Template**.
+1. In Data Studio, open the Khulnasoft [template](https://datastudio.google.com/u/0/reporting/1ez3m7Yf8AZLfM6aYRjfgF0pPpRvOwhTh/page/mAzI/preview) and click **Use Template**.
 A _Create new report_ dialog opens.

 2. Under the **New Data Source** dropdown, select **Create New Data Source**.
 A page opens where you can enter additional configuration details.